 Industrial School for Roman Catholic Girls, Westminster, London

-In around 1858, Miss Stanley opened an industrial school for Roman Catholic girls at York Street, Westminster, London SW1.
-On 2 November 1861 the establishment was accredited as a Certified Industrial School, allowing it to receive girls placed under confinement by the courts.
+In around 1858, Miss Mary Stanley (sister of the Dean of Westminster) founded an industrial school for Roman Catholic girls at York Street, Westminster, London SW1.
+On 2 November 1861, the establishment was accredited as a Certified Industrial School, allowing it to receive girls placed under confinement by the courts.
 At the end of 1862, only 5 of the school's 25 inmates had been sent there under a magistrate's order.

-The school's certificate was withdrawn on 8 March 1864 after Miss Stanley had moved to take over the running of the St Margaret's Industrial School for Girls at Queen Square.
+The school's certificate was withdrawn on 8 March 1864 after Miss Stanley toook over the running of the St Margaret's Industrial School for Girls at Queen Square.
 The York Street school then reverted to a purely charitably funded establishment.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)